Originally published on May 15, 2025, updated May 15, 2025

 Professional selling accounts that have been active with FBA for more than 39 weeks will receive FBA capacity limits based on IPI score and sales performance.
 If you consistently have a higher IPI score, you’ll receive higher capacity limits based on sales volume and availability.

 Amazon determines your total FBA capacity as the sum of the estimated capacity limit you receive as well as any additional capacity you request and receive from the Capacity Manager.
-If your increase request is granted and Amazon later reduces your estimated capacity limits, the capacity you received through Capacity Manager won’t change.
+If your request is granted and Amazon later reduces your estimated capacity limits, the capacity you received through Capacity Manager won’t change.
 If your estimated limits increase, Amazon will decrease the additional capacity you requested or cancel the request if the increase exceeds your request.

 Maintaining healthy inventory levels is critical.
 If you exceed your capacity limits, Amazon won't allow you to create shipments to FBA.
 You’ll be blocked from creating shipments if your on-hand inventory and shipments on the way to fulfillment centers exceed your capacity limit.
 You’ll also be unable to create shipments if you are below your capacity limit but the number of units you’re attempting to ship would cause you to exceed your capacity limit.